alexkowalenko/axcomp/README.md

 - The Oberon0 definition in Writh's _Compiler Construction_ (1996, 2017).
 - Modules with the IMPORT statement.
 - REALs, CHARs, SET types.
-(SMALLINT, etc. aliased INTEGER, LONGREAL aliased to REAL).
+(SMALLINT, etc. aliased to INTEGER (i64), LONGREAL aliased to REAL (double)).
+- Nested PROCEDUREs (with closures in LLVM!).
+- RECORD types, with base RECORD.
+- Multidimensional ARRAY types.
 - Open ARRAYs.
 - POINTER TO ...
-- Oberon-2 statements.
+- Oberon-2 statements IF, FOR, WHILE, LOOP, EXIT, REPEAT, CASE.

 Beyond the Oberon-2 definition: